rpetit3/fastq-dl/README.md

 ```

 # Usage
 *fastq-dl* requires a single ENA/SRA Study, Experiment, or Run accession and FASTQs for all Runs that fall under the given accession will be downloaded.
 For example, if a Study accession is given all Runs under that studies umbrella will be downloaded.
+Which archive to download from, either *ENA* or *SRA*, is also required.

 ### Usage Output
 ```